 Your engineered Sapphire Spa has been thoroughly factory tested during the manufacturing process to ensure maximum reliability and long term customer satisfaction.
 Wipe out the small amount of excess water from the spa that may have remained in the plumbing after factory testing.
 Make sure the spa is clean before you begin to fill with water.

 Do not fill the spa with hot water as tripping of the high limit thermostat may occur when you power up the spa.
-Firstly, remove the side panels on the spa where the engine bay and control equipment are situated.
+Firstly, remove the side panels on the spa where the control equipment are situated.
 Ensure all barrel unions are tight and shut off valves open.

 With the power source switched off, place your garden hose into the spa.
 Now turn on your tap and wait until water level has reached the ‘fill line’ marked half way up the skimmer box face.
 This may take quite some time depending on your water pressure.

-Once your spa is filled to the correct level, check for leaks in the engine bay (equipment may loosen during transit) and refit the doors.
+Once your spa is filled to the correct level, check for leaks under on any of the equipment within the cabinet (equipment may loosen during transit) and refit the doors.
 You are now ready to power up your spa.

 You have complied with all local and statutory requirements, so you can now commence the starting up procedure.